how-to-open-science/knowledge-base/docs/community/questions.md

+title: Asking questions

+# Where can I ask further questions?

 As the standards in our field of science evolve, it's natural that all kinds of additional questions pop up.

 * [**Ask Open Science**](https://ask-open-science.org/) is an online Q&A site specifically for Open Science practices (across all subjects)
 * [**Online Communities**](./contact.md) are often happy to answer questions